-Wilson also had an ongoing battle with kids breaking into the cabin.
+Wilson also had an ongoing battle with people breaking into the cabin.

 “They’d cut off our lock and put their lock on it,” he said.
 “So I’d have to cut their lock off and put our lock on it, and that happened several times.
 So we had a liability issue with it.”

-It appears the equipment that was involved in the demolition and removal may have damaged soil in the area.
+It appears the equipment that was involved in the demolition and removal might have damaged soil in the area.
 How was this project handled?

 Watters & Sons Excavating of Duluth was the contractor that carried out the project on Nov.
 30. Wilson conducted the final site inspection on Dec.
 7.